 Students are required to wear a Blandford School shirt and tie or a Blandford School blouse, with a Blandford School jumper or cardigan.
 The reason for supplying these is so that parents can purchase quality items that wash well at a reasonable cost.
 A very small contribution goes into school funds to provide students with extras in school which we would otherwise be unable to afford.
-Uniform items are available from 'Ragtags' in Blandford.
+Some uniform items are available from 'Ragtags' in Blandford, others are available from a variety of retailers.